vitalik/django-ninja/docs/docs/tutorial/request-parsers.md

 # Request parsers

-In most cases default content type for REST apis is JSON.
-But in a case you need to work with other content types (like yaml, xml, csv) or use faster JSON parsers Django Ninja provides `parser` configuration.
+In most cases, the default content type for REST API's is JSON, but in case you need to work with other content types (like YAML, XML, CSV) or use faster JSON parsers, Django Ninja provides a `parser` configuration.

 ```Python
 api = NinjaAPI(parser=MyYamlParser())
 ```

-To create your own parser you need to extend ninja.parser.Parser class and override `parse_body` method.
+To create your own parser, you need to extend the `ninja.parser.Parser` class, and override the `parse_body` method.

 ## Example YAML Parser

-Let's crate our custom YAML parser:
+Let's create our custom YAML parser:

 ```Python hl_lines="4 8 9"
 import yaml